-Cleveland Clinic Home Care serves patients throughout Northeast Ohio, in 14 counties: Ashtabula, Columbiana, Cuyahoga, Erie, Geauga, Huron, Lake, Lorain, Mahoning, Medina, Portage, Stark, Summit and Trumbull.
+Cleveland Clinic Home Care serves patients in 13 counties throughout the Ohio area: Ashland, Ashtabula, Cuyahoga, Erie, Geauga, Huron, Lake, Lorain, Medina, Portage, Stark, Summit and Wayne.

 Patients, family members or physicians may request home care services.
 Talk to a hospital case manager before discharge from Cleveland Clinic.
 Or call 216.444.HOME (4663) or toll-free 800.263.0403.
 We’re available 24 hours a day, seven days a week.